-24 For the communal farming areas, there are two sources of economic promise: First, that producer 25 organisations will empower local farmers to become more profitable with their current land holdings; 26 and second, that prosperous local farmers will gain access to more land (through a variety of rental or 27 collaborative schemes) and gradually become commercial farmers.
-There are significant economic 28 prospects for the arid Karoo, the more temperate midlands and for the communal extreme eastern 29 areas.
+For the communal farming areas, there are two sources of economic promise: First, producer organisations will empower local farmers to become more profitable with their current land holdings; and second, that prosperous local farmers will gain access to more land (through a variety of rental or collaborative schemes) and gradually become commercial farmers.
+There are significant economic prospects for the arid Karoo, the more temperate midlands and for the communal extreme eastern areas.
 In some cases, these potentials will be largely achieved if sufficient government and private sector energies can be locked in.
-In some towns, economic development is likely to remain patchy and 30 31 vulnerable to economic shocks.
+In some towns, economic development is likely to remain patchy and vulnerable to economic shocks.

-1 1.3 Petroleum geology in the Karoo
+1.3 Petroleum geology in the Karoo

-2 1.3.1 Geological features of the Karoo Basin
+1.3.1 Geological features of the Karoo Basin

 The main Karoo Basin is filled with sedimentary formations of the Karoo Supergroup, and covers an area of approximately 700 000 km2, representing more than half the surface of South Africa.
-Within the study area, ~87 % of the surface area comprises intercalated arenaceous and argillaceous strata of the Beaufort Group (Figures 1.12 and 1.13).
-From a flat-lying morphology in its northern part, the basin deepens and the sedimentary succession thickens towards the south-west, up to its interface with the northern margin of the mountains of the Cape Fold Belt (CFB) mountains.
+Within the study area, ~87% of the surface area comprises intercalated arenaceous and argillaceous strata of the Beaufort Group (Figure 1.12 and Figure 1.13).
+From a flat-lying morphology in its northern part, the basin deepens and the sedimentary succession thickens towards the south-west, up to its interface with the northern margin of the mountains of the Cape Fold Belt (CFB) Mountains.

-Figure 1.12: Simplified geology of South Africa showing the significant extent of the Karoo Basin (light brown and brown shaded area) deepening from the north-eastern interior to the south-central interior where it abuts against the southern limb of the Cape Fold Belt (CFB); section line SW-NE defines schematic profile in Figure 1.13.
+Figure 1.12: Simplified geology of South Africa showing the substantial extent of the main Karoo Basin (light brown areas) deepening from the north-eastern interior to the south-central interior where it abuts against the southern limb of the Cape Fold Belt (CFB); section line S-N through the study area marks the schematic profile in Figure 1.13.

-17 Sedimentary rocks of the Karoo Supergroup
+Sedimentary rocks of the Karoo Supergroup

-18 The sedimentary formations are subdivided into groups that reflect variations in depositional 19 environment, rock type (lithology), position in the geological record (stratigraphy) and age 20 (chronology).
-At the base of the succession, and therefore the oldest, is the glacial deposit (tillite, 21 diamictite) of the Dwyka Group.
-This is overlain in turn by mainly fine-grained sediments (mudstone, siltstone, shale) of the Ecca Group and, with

-the inclusion of subordinate sandstone, the
+The sedimentary formations are subdivided into groups that reflect variations in depositional environment, rock type (lithology), position in the geological record (stratigraphy) and age (chronology).
+At the base of the succession, and therefore the oldest, is the glacial deposit (tillite, diamictite) of the Dwyka Group.
+This is overlain in turn by mainly fine-grained sediments (mudstone, siltstone, shale) of the Ecca Group and, with the inclusion of subordinate sandstone, the Beaufort Group.

-Beaufort Group.

-5 SACS (1980) recognizes six distinguishing features between the Ecca and Beaufort 6 7 collectively ٠٠ that are groups considered to reflect a major change in 8 9 environment, from deposition in a large 10 body of water, possibly marine, in the case of the Ecca, to generally terrestrial, river-11 dominated conditions in the case of the 12 13 Beaufort".
-Periodic and cyclical deposition is evident in much of the sedimentary 14 15 column throughout the Ecca and Beaufort 16 groups.
-Such strata are collectively referred 17 to as rhythmites.
+The South African Committee on Stratigraphy (SACS, 1980) recognises six distinguishing features between the Ecca and Beaufort groups that collectively are "...... considered to reflect a major change in environment, from deposition in a large body of water, possibly marine, in the case of the Ecca, to generally terrestrial, riverdominated conditions in the case of the Beaufort".
+Periodic and cyclical deposition is evident in much of the sedimentary column throughout the Ecca and Beaufort groups.
+Such strata are collectively referred to as rhythmites.

-19 The Ecca and Beaufort groups are 20 themselves subdivided into formations on 21 similar grounds that define the groups.
-Of 22 direct relevance to this study are the carbonrich shales of the Prince Albert, Whitehill 23 24 and Collingham formations at the base of the Ecca Group, which is why they are also 25 referred to as lower Ecca strata.
-26
+The Ecca and Beaufort groups are themselves subdivided into formations on similar grounds that define the groups.
+Of direct relevance to this study are the carbonrich shales of the Prince Albert, Whitehill and Collingham formations at the base of the Ecca Group, which is why they are also referred to as lower Ecca strata.